1997 Les Éboulements bus accident: Controversy

 Litigation by environmental groups who contested the government decision not to hold consultations and studies regarding the environmental impact of the work resulted in a one-year delay before road work could begin.
 Work began on June 7, 1999.
 Because the coroner had made no recommendations regarding the road, the government was criticized for spending public money in a wasteful manner.

 Road improvements

 The road is now separated with a Jersey barrier and the slope has been reduced on the hill.
 All vehicles are required to stop before proceeding down the hill, and commercial vehicles are required to verify the correct operation of their brakes.

-There are plans to build a lookout which would include an official memorial near the location of the crash, providing a safe location for motorists who wish to visit the site.
+There were plans to build a lookout which would include an official memorial near the location of the crash, providing a safe location for motorists who wish to visit the site.
 By 2009, the lookout was complete and in use.
 There is a memorial for the victims, and the lookout offers a view on l'Île-aux-Coudres shoulder.